-In fall 2011, 457,265 students were enrolled in Minnesota public and private postsecondary institutions.
-Of these, 342,575 were undergraduates, and 114,690 were graduate students.
-Sixty percent of students were enrolled in public institutions, compared to 40 percent in private institutions.
+In fall 2014, there were 433,952 students enrolled in Minnesota public and private postsecondary institutions.
+Of these, 288,965 were undergraduates, 114,456 were graduate students and 30,531 were high school dual-enrolled students.

-In fall 2011, the largest age group is the 20- to 24-year-old group with 142,024 students, or 31 percent of enrollments.
+In fall 2014, the largest undergraduate age group was 20- to 24-year olds with 121,513 students, or 40 percent of enrollments.

 More students are enrolled full-time than part-time.
-In fall 2011, 60 percent of students were enrolled full-time.
+In fall 2012, 59 percent of students were enrolled full-time.
 Since the late 1990s, full-time enrollments have increased.

 How many Minnesota students attend colleges in other states?
 How many come from other states to Minnesota?

 For further information on careers and job skills needed for employment in Minnesota or elsewhere, see MnCareers or Internet System for Education and Employment Knowledge (ISEEK).
-More information on the Minnesota job outlook and fastest growing occupations.